 These historical cloud gaming services, while innovative, were always somewhat niche.
-But will cloud gaming go mainstream any time soon?
+But will cloud-based gaming go mainstream any time soon?
 Both Microsoft and Google announced forays into the sector, with their trials ‘Project xCloud’ and ‘Project Stream’ respectively.
 They both decided to follow this up with Microsoft’s Xbox Game Pass and the less than successful Google Stadia.

 Even Nintendo, a far more traditional gaming brand, has established some major cloud inroads on its platforms.
 Streamed versions of demanding games like Assassin’s Creed Odyssey and Resident Evil 7 – originally designed for Xbox, PlayStation and PC – are becoming available on the comparatively weak Nintendo Switch hardware.
-If the actions of the major players are anything to go by, gaming on demand could gain serious traction over the next decade.
+If the actions of the major players are anything to go by, gaming on-demand could gain serious traction over the next decade.

 Why gamers are hard to win over

 Services like Shadow and LiquidSky provide a thin client or app that connects to a complete gaming PC, rather than just an instance of a game.
-In this ‘gaming PC as a service’ model, each customer gets a whole machine with virtualised processor cores and memory – and crucially, a dedicated high-performance GPU.
+In this ‘gaming PC as a service’ model, each customer gets a whole machine with virtualised processor cores and memory and a dedicated high-performance GPU.
 It’s then up to the user to install and run any games or applications of their choice.
-This approach sidesteps some of the traditional objections to cloud gaming by giving the user full control of their software: games can still be purchased independently, and files can be managed and modified as if they were on a local desktop.
+This approach sidesteps some of the traditional objections to cloud gaming by giving the user full control of their software.
+Games can still be purchased independently, and files can be managed and modified as if they were on a local desktop.